aws-samples/wastecollector-planner/README.md

 Sagemaker, the role is:

 A role must be in place for Lambda to call Amazon Location services and Sagemaker.
-The role is created by the first cloudformation template (apigateway_lambda_template.yaml) based on the policy from the first one (setup_environment.yaml).
+The role is created by the cloudformation template (apigateway_lambda_template.yaml) based on the policy from the first one (setup_environment.yaml).
-So, to deploy API Gateway, Lambda function and related roles you can use the apigateway_lambda_template.yaml cloudformation template.
+So, to deploy API Gateway, Lambda function and related roles you can use the (apigateway_lambda_template.yaml)[https://github.com/aws-samples/wastecollector-planner/blob/main/CFTemplate/apigateway_template.yaml] cloudformation template.

 You have to provide in input: